icld/unit10-project-fullstack-react-and-rest-api/README.md

 ## Detailed Description

 - Project Overview
   This project is a full-stack application.
-It is a course library where users can create users, login, and create/update/delete courses. n
+It is a course library where users can create users, login, and create/update/delete courses.

 ## Technologies Used